A Neural Network Transformer Model for Composite Microstructure Homogenization: Transformer Neural Network Architectures for Sequence-to-Sequence Learning

-Aside from \ac{NLP}, multifaceted successful applications of transformers have been shown recently.
+The motivation for training a transformer neural network architecture stems from the successful applications of transformers in many fields.
 Examples include ``AlphaFold'', a neural network incorporating transformers for predicting a protein's three-dimensional structure based on the amino acid sequence with atomic accuracy \cite{eisenstein_artificial_2021,alquraishi_machine_2021,jumper_highly_2021}.
-Applications have been shown in computer vision such as for image classification \cite{chen_generative_2020,dosovitskiy_image_2020} and a wide array of additional tasks such as object detection, image segmentation, or pose estimation \cite{han_survey_2023}.
+Transformers have also been used for classification \cite{chen_generative_2020,dosovitskiy_image_2020}, object detection, image segmentation, and pose estimation \cite{han_survey_2023}.
 In \cite{chen_mesh_transformer_2022}, a transformer was adapted to have as input three-dimensional meshes and perform shape classification and segmentation tasks.
 Two recent publications use transformers to improve the estimation of counterfactual outcomes in, e.g., healthcare settings \cite{dedhia_scout_2022,melnychuk_causal_2022}.
 Furthermore, studies have shown that transformers or transformer-based models can be used for time series forecasting based on previously observed data, such as predicting the prevalence of influence \cite{wu_deep_2020,li_enhancing_2020,zhou_informer_2021}.
 In \cite{lim_temporal_2021}, a transformer-based time series forecasting model named \text{Temporal Fusion Transformer} was proposed for multi-horizon forecasting, i.e., prediction of multiple variables of interest.
-The model incorporates not only previous time series data but a mix of static and time-dependent inputs, and known future inputs.
+The model incorporates previous time series data, a mix of static and time-dependent inputs, and known future inputs.